CMSgov/ab2d-sample-client-bash/README.md

 1. <directory>/jobId.txt -- id of the job created
 2. <directory>/response.json -- list of files to download
-3. <directory>/*.ndjson -- downloaded results of exports
+3. <directory>/*.ndjson or *.ndjson.gz -- downloaded results of exports

 Limitations: